yungyuc/sciwork20/content/pages/index.rst

 ==============================

-Update (2/3): Because of the novel coronavirus (2019-nCoV), our venue NCTU will delay the classes to 3/2, and we will follow.
+Update (2/3): Because of the novel coronavirus (2019-nCoV), our venue NCTU will `delay the classes to 3/2 <https://www.taiwannews.com.tw/en/news/3869939>`__, and we will follow.
 We are working on the new date (the original date was 22nd February, 2020), and will udpate when it is set.
 If the new time doesn't work for you, we will arrange refund.
 Sorry for the potential inconvenience.

 Update (1/8): Sciwork is open for registration: https://sciwork.kktix.cc/events/sciwork2020